 By Craig Pearson, CFA – CEO of Private Wealth Systems

-Family offices and ultra-high net worth individuals (“UHNWI”) are shocked when they learn the magnitude and consistency of data errors from custodial bank feeds, private investment manager statements, and even large, well-known investment reporting systems.
+Portfolio reporting accuracy for family offices and ultra-high net worth (UHNW) individuals is a significant challenge.
+Family offices and wealth owners are often shocked when they learn the magnitude and consistency of data errors from custodial bank feeds, private investment manager statements, and even large, well-known investment reporting systems.

 Over the past three months alone, my team and I have worked with family offices, wherein we found that their current systems were producing significant errors.
 Errors including a total net worth for a $200 million family office that was wrong by 13%, performance calculation errors that ranged from 11% to over 35% for an endowment, and errors on inception to date returns of 6.2% for a multi-family office.
 Another example that we experienced last week was with a large family office that invested most of their wealth in private investments held with global custodians.
 Unfortunately, the custodial systems didn’t update private investment values based on cash flows, such as capital contributions, producing major errors in total market value, allocation, liquidity, and performance.